jaysondc/Maps-Example/README.md

 - Google Play Services 9.2.1 or above

 Either set a location in the emulator or run on a physical device to display your location.

+Alternatively, you can just [download](https://drive.google.com/open?id=0B1xRktzHXlMiX2ktb1o1U0RTSEU) the apk on a device running Jellybean or above.